smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Recovery Observer

 This observer is powered by the recovery ticker.
-Recovery ticker can get two types of input from different components
-- Log Recovery proposals `(upkeepID, logIdentifier)` which are not tied to a coordinated check block [Through log recoverer]
+Recovery ticker gets log recovery proposals `(upkeepID, logIdentifier)` which are not tied to a coordinated check block.
-- Coordinated log recovery: `(upkeepID, logIdentifer)` with a coordinated `checkBlockNum/checkBlockHash` [Through plugin]

 On every tick
-- Recovery ticker fetches full `upkeepPayloads` for the coordinated logs given as input within the tick and surfaces them to observer
-- Calls `getMissedLogs` and surfaces recovery proposals to the observer
+- Calls `getMissedLogs` and surfaces recovery proposals to the recovery Observer.

-Q. Do we want getMissedLogs to be the only source, or allow sources from other components too?

 Observer does the following:
 - Puts the recovery proposals into **metadata store** (`recovery logs`)
-- For given payloads
-    - call runner with payload
-    - upon result, if eligible add into result store
-    - non-eligible are written to DB
-    - If runner gave an error then it is ignored (it will get picked up again by log recoverer, but we do not keep retrying here)

 ### Log Provider